 The initial funding source for Future's Venture Foundation was a gifted sum from the closure and sale of assets of the charity Lanternhouse International.
-The charity hopes to generate additional funds by the investment of part of these funds as described under 'Investment Policy' - gains from the investments will be added to the core income to deliver the charity's objectives.
+The charity has generated additional money by the investment of part of these funds as described under 'Investment Policy'.
+Gains from the investments will be added to the core income to deliver the charity's objectives.